Public Intoxication Defense Attorneys

 If you are facing serious criminal accusations, whether a felony or misdemeanor, state or federal offense, one of our criminal defense lawyers can help you understand your legal options.
 We are committed to pursuing justice on behalf of all our clients, no matter how difficult or complex your situation may be.
 We offer completely confidential, cost-free case evaluations to learn more about the specifics of your circumstances.

-Call 817.877.3355 or click the contact button below to schedule an appointment with a criminal defense attorney today.
+Call 817.877.3355 or click the contact button below to schedule an appointment with one of our award winning criminal defense attorneys today.